-The SCF418BC chassis utilizes redundant power supplies.
+The F424AS chassis utilizes two redundant power supplies (four in total).
 In the unlikely event that the power supply unit needs to be replaced, one power supply can be removed, without powering down the system.
 Replacement units can be ordered directly from Supermicro (See the contact information in the Preface of this manual).